redhat-developer/yaml-language-server/README.md

 ## Suppressing diagnostics

 You can suppress specific validation warnings on a per-line basis by adding a `# yaml-language-server-disable` comment on the line immediately before the one producing the diagnostic.
+To disable schema validation for an entire file, use a [modeline schema association](#using-modeline).

 ### Suppress all diagnostics on a line